 Hock Ann believes that hard work and continuous upgrading is the only way to keep up with the rapid transformations of the F&B scene.
 “It doesn’t matter if you didn’t study well or learned the wrong techniques previously.
 Your future is still within your grasp if you work hard to bridge the gap,” advised Hock Ann.

 Feeling inspired?
-Start deepening your skills and excel at your job with SkillsFuture Study Award in SHATEC.
+Start deepening your skills and excel at your job!

 Check out SHATEC’s available culinary and pastry programmes!